As if you needed another reason to catch some rays this summer, a new study has uncovered evidence that vitamin D protects against colorectal cancer.

 Despite the research results, Murphy doesn’t think the evidence is strong enough.

-She points to another recent clinical trial that found vitamin D had no preventive effect.
+She points to another recent that found vitamin D had no preventive effect.

 “The contradictory findings suggest we still have progress to make in understanding the role vitamin D may, or may not have, in preventing colorectal cancer,” she told Healthline.